 The script comes with a 60 page appendix: How to Produce 'Wonderful Life' as a Radio-on-Stage Show, detailing everything from thematic approaches to the material, to casting monologues, a sound effects cookbook, pre-recorded track listings, audio gear resources, right down to instructions for “working” a microphone.
 Additionally, there’s a history of how radio-on-stage shows were produced in the Golden Age of 1940s radio and how you can blend the various styles to fit your troupe's resources and likings.

-The performance royalty is based upon the venue (school, stage, recording, or broadcast) and the number of performances/broadcasts.
-Contact me at and tell me about your intended production.
+The performance royalty I charge is based upon the venue (school, stage, recording, or broadcast) and the number of performances/broadcasts.
+For a quote, contact me at and tell me about your intended production.

-As an experienced theater pro, I understand that sometimes changes need to be made to fit a troupe's resources--and cast makeup.
+As an experienced theater professional, I understand that sometimes changes need to be made to fit a troupe's resources--and cast make-up.
 Unlike other playwrights, I allow you to skip or alter scenes, change the gender of characters, and fit the script to your troupe.
 I can even send you a list of recommended cuts if you need to shorten the show.
 Also, I allow you to make as many photocopies of the script as you need for cast and crew--at no additional fee.

 While you must assemble your own live sound effects kit, my script's "SFX cookbook" section explains how to make each sound using items you can find in your town, on-line, or construct.
 Additionally, since I am a professional sound effects artist, I offer pre-recorded tracks of the more unusual sounds--(plunging into the river, glass breaking, crickets, cars, etc.) for a one-time fee.
 I also offer pre-recorded music tracks--using an authentic theater organ and piano--for a one-time fee.
 As stated above, sheet music for the original score is also available for troupes that want live accompaniment for their show.